thirtytwobits/the-cmake-preset-matrix/CONTRIBUTING.rst

 .. note::

-    Report generation will fail if you haven't run the tests first to generate the intermediate artifacts this setup consumes.
+    Report generation will fail if you haven't run the tests first to generate the intermediate artifacts this step consumes.

 Running linters: